 For this dish, I cooked the farro just until it was cooked, then I cooled it off (immediately) with cold water.
 While the farro was cooking I roasted some veggies; roasting adds great depth and added flavor.
 Have you tried roasted green garlic?
 After patting the farro dry, I tossed it with the roasted mixture of broccolini, tomatoes, green garlic, spring-time red onions, fresh mint, and drizzled it with a creamy lemony dressing.
 To add a little more crunch, I sprinkled crushed pistachios over the top.
 I enjoyed this salad for lunch and took it to dinner by adding a lean roasted piece of fish along side it.
 Saying it was delicious would be an understatement.
 It was more like WOW!

-** while we are changing our eating habits with new heart-healthy meals, never fear, there are a few gooey things that will be showing up within the next couple weeks.
-All planned before this announcement.
+** While we are changing our eating habits with new heart-healthy meals, never fear, there are a few gooey things that will be showing up within the next couple weeks.
+All planned for this announcement.
 Remember, you can enjoy in moderation. *smiles*

 Recipe: Farro and Roasted Broccolini Salad